mlc-ai/mlc-llm/site/index.md

 git lfs install

 # Install the chat CLI app from Conda.
-conda install -c mlc-ai -c conda-forge mlc-chat-nightly
+conda install -c mlc-ai -c conda-forge mlc-chat-nightly --force-reinstall

 # Create a directory, download the model weights from HuggingFace, and download the binary libraries
 # from GitHub.
 Select one of the following `LOCAL_ID` for a prebuilt LLM.